 An effective essay:

-- Highlights growth, resilience, or a unique perspective.
+- The essay has demonstrated growth, perseverance or a unique perspective.

-- Your essay should tell your unique story—not just repeat your résumé.
+- Your essay should tell your story, not tell about a résumé.

-A strong essay can help offset an average SAT score by showing colleges why you’d be a valuable addition to their campus.
+A strong essay can make up for a “meh” SAT (or ACT) score by showing colleges why you would be a great addition to their campus and engage with your education.

 Balancing Academics and Personal Development